Fully chaotic conservative models for some torus homeomorphisms: Introduction

-Also, assuming some extra regularity, inside the class of $\mathcal{C}^{1+\alpha}$ diffeomorphisms, if $f$ has a lift $\wh f$ such that $\rho(\wh f)$ has the origin in its interior, then Addas-Zanata in \cite{addas14grilla} and \cite{addas15consecuencias} uses Pesin Theory (see for example \cite[Part I]{pollicott93pesin}) to find saddle periodic points with different rotation vectors such that, for any lift of that point, its unstable manifold intersects the stable manifolds of each of its integer translates in a topologically transverse way.
+Also, assuming some extra regularity, inside the class of $\mathcal{C}^{1+\alpha}$ diffeomorphisms, if $f$ has a lift $\wh f$ such that $\rho(\wh f)$ has the origin in its interior, then Addas-Zanata in \cite{addas14grilla} and \cite{addas15consecuencias} uses Pesin Theory (see for example \cite[Part I]{pollicott93pesin}) to find saddle periodic points with different rotation vectors such that, for any lift of {such a point}, its unstable manifold intersects the stable manifolds of each of its integer translates in a topologically transverse way.
 If, furthermore, one assumes that $f$ is transitive, then one obtains that $\wh f$ (and therefore $f$ itself) must be topologically mixing.

-Given all this aplications, the study of the \emph{realization} of rotation sets, i.e. understanding which subsets of $\R^2$ are rotation sets of lifts of elements of $\textnormal{Homeo}_0(\mathbb{T}^2)$, became also a popular topic.
+Given all {these applications}, the study of the \emph{realization} of rotation sets, i.e. understanding which subsets of $\R^2$ are rotation sets of lifts of elements of $\textnormal{Homeo}_0(\mathbb{T}^2)$, became also a popular topic.
 One says that a subset $D$ of $\R^2$ is realized as a rotation set of a homeomorphism $f$ if $f$ has a lift whose rotation set is $D$.
-For the case in which it has nonempty interior, Kwapisz proved in \cite{kwapisz92} that every rational polygon (i.e. its vertices have rational coordinates) can be realized as the rotation set of a torus homeomorphism: Passeggi proves that rational polygons are yielded as rotation sets for a generic set of homeomorphisms (\cite{passeggi13}), and Guihéneuf and Koropecki prove (\cite{pakoro}) that this is a necessary condition for the rotation set to be stable under small perturbations.
+For the case in which it has nonempty interior, Kwapisz proved in \cite{kwapisz92} that every rational polygon (i.e. {whose} vertices have rational coordinates) can be realized as the rotation set of a torus homeomorphism: Passeggi proves that rational polygons are yielded as rotation sets for a generic set of homeomorphisms (\cite{passeggi13}), and Guihéneuf and Koropecki prove (\cite{pakoro}) that this is a necessary condition for the rotation set to be stable under small perturbations.

 Kwapisz found in 1995 the first example of a rotation set with infinitely many extremal points (\cite{kwapisz95}), and in 2017 Boyland, De Carvalho and Hall find a one-parameter family of examples, many of them also having this property (\cite{boyland_2015}).
-They also describe explicitly how the rotation set changes as the parameter changes, and obtain examples for which there exists an extremal point which is not the rotation of any ergodic measure for the homeomorphism.
+They also describe explicitly how the rotation set changes as the parameter changes.
 Also, a result by Béguin, Crovisier and Le Roux proves that every irrational vector can appear as the extremal point of a rotation set with nonempty interior (\cite{beguin06}).